matbuoro/matbuoro.github.io/Projects.md

 ---

-# Population dynamic and conservation
+# Population dynamic, biological invasion and conservation

 * **Dynamics of threatened steelhead juveniles (_Oncorhynchus mykiss_) in a seasonally fragmented stream habitat**